Best Practices for Streamlining Credential Management

 Overview - Less Method, More System

-This blog will take a contrarian view to many security-focused articles.
-As much as I’m a fan of technology-centric security discussions, I believe the key to improved authentication today and Zero Trust authentication tomorrow is less about method and more about system.
-As many a CISO has told me, the best security fails when end users can’t tolerate it and IT doesn’t have the cycles to make it work.
+This analysis challenges conventional approaches to security-focused authentication strategies.
+While technology-centric security discussions provide valuable insights, I believe the key to improved authentication today and Zero Trust authentication tomorrow is less about method and more about system.
+Industry research consistently demonstrates that the best security fails when end users can’t tolerate it, and IT doesn’t have the cycles to make it work.

-So, let’s explore authenticator and credential impacts on the end user and IT.
-There are several major and documented impacts:
+Authenticator and credential management create significant impacts on the end user and IT.
+Here are several major and documented impacts:

 • An oft-quoted Gartner statistic is that around 40% of a help desk’s time is spent just resetting passwords.